Tata Projects: Transportation

 The company carries out transport and urban development projects for Mumbai Metropolitan Region Development Authority (MMRDA).
-The new terminal at Prayagraj Airport was constructed in a record time of 11 months.
-Tata Projects building the Dedicated Freight Corridor Project, focusing on both the Eastern Dedicated Freight Corridor and Western Dedicated Freight Corridor project.
+The new terminal at Prayagraj Airport was constructed in 11 months.
+Tata Projects is building the Dedicated Freight Corridor Project, focusing on both the Eastern Dedicated Freight Corridor and Western Dedicated Freight Corridor project.
 The company is also undertaking various underground and elevated metro projects in cities such as Lucknow, Mumbai, Pune, Delhi, Ahmedabad, and Chennai.
 The Mumbai Trans Harbour Link, a 21.8 km road bridge, is India's longest sea bridge, connecting Mumbai with Navi Mumbai.
 Additionally, Tata Projects is working on the Noida International Airport, which is planned to be the largest airport in India and Asia, focusing on the development of the passenger terminal, runway, and other airport infrastructure.